cdl-geneseo/geneseo-dictionary/K/Knight-Spot.md

 # Knight Spot

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Knight Spot

 Created by  Unknown User (est1), last modified by  Unknown User (mee2) on Nov 16, 2012

 n.
 Room located in Blake A that is used for a variety of different functions on campus.
 On Friday and Saturday nights the area is reserved as a dance club for students.
 The room is also reserved for special events2006-12-14T21:01:30ZMMarcantonioAs of 2012, 100% of students surveyed knew this word and 100% believed it to be of local origin.(Eichas, G-M, 2012)